tinybike/Augur.jl/README.md

     julia> plot_simulations(simulation_results)

 The simulations are parallelized.
-To run parallel simulations using all available cores:
+To run using all available cores:

     $ cd test && julia -p `nproc` runtests.jl